urbanjost/M_matrix/README.md

 Algebra libraries and other routines in the growing Fortran stdlib effort or `fpm` packages as well.

 Any feedback would be appreciated.

-How important is it to be compatible with Matlab or Octave or Fortran?
-Does this appear useful for creating configuration files, input files, inspecting data in existing programs, transferring data between programs or providing for unit testing and macro timing and debugging?
+ + How important is it to be compatible with Matlab or Octave or Fortran?
+ + would a pure functional version be preferred?
+ + would dynamic loading of external routines be an important addition?

 I do not plan on extending this to allow for creating functions at this point, which would be required to turn it into a more powerful program,